ceph/ceph/doc/mgr/rgw.rst

 and a new zone.
 It configures a new system user that can be used for multisite sync operations.
 Under the hood this module instructs the orchestrator to create and deploy the corresponding RGW daemons.
-The module supports both passing the arguments in the cmd line as in the form of a spec
+The module supports both passing the arguments through the cmd line or as a spec file:
-file:

 .. prompt:: bash #